 The case manager’s accountability should be considered in the context of acting in the best interests of the client, the information available to them at the time and adhering to the guidance of the Code.

-The Code of Ethics and Conduct has established five guiding principles of practice that all case managers must uphold when working with clients, their families, support teams, professionals, providers of services, legal services, commissioners and fund-holders.
+The Code of Ethics and Conduct has established five guiding principles of practice that all case managers should uphold when working with clients, their families, support teams, professionals, providers of services, legal services, commissioners and fund-holders.

 1.1 The case manager will act to take all reasonable steps to manage and minimise the risk of harm to the client or others.

 1.2 The case manager will identify and manage risk through the application of appropriate risk assessment and risk management strategies.

 1.3 The case manager will not act in any way which exacerbates unnecessary risk to the health or safety of the client or others.